kubeflow/spark-operator/docs/quick-start-guide.md

 This will create a Deployment named `sparkoperator` and a Service named `spark-webhook` for the webhook in namespace `sparkoperator`.

 If the operator is installed via the Helm chart using the default settings (i.e. with webhook enabled), the above steps are all automated for you.
-When the chart is installed, a webhook service called `spark-webhook` and a secret storing the x509 certificate called `spark-webhook-certs` are created.

 ## Build